 Caulk the Escutheon Correctly

-It’s so important that the escutcheon (also known as the chrome plate on the wall by the angle stop) is caulked correctly.
+It’s so important that the escutcheon is caulked correctly.
+In the plumbing world an escutcheon is also known as the chrome plate on the wall by the angle stop.
 If this step is missed or if it’s not done correctly, this can cause water damage to the wall if the toilet leaks.

 Check Your Toilet Flange